nuykon/vue-translation-manager/README.md

 nuykon-vtm translate --ignore-words-in-path=myFolder1,myFolder2
 ```

-If you get the error "code: `ERR_REQUIRE_ESM" when running commands, you need to temporarily remove it from the package.your application's json string is `"type": "module",`
+If you get the error "code: `ERR_REQUIRE_ESM" when running commands, you need to temporarily remove it from the package.json string is `"type": "module",`

 If your application is inside another one and you get an error - command not found: nuykon-vtm